What Happens to Stock Options in a SPAC Merger?

 The terms of the deal will also impact your shares and tax implications (e.g. if you are fully cashed out).
 There’s not usually much you can do to control the situation, but you’ll want to set expectations for yourself.
 It’s also important not to pre-spend proceeds!

 So many different things can happen when a company goes public.
 It’s really important to have a team of financial, tax, and sometimes legal advisors in place to assist you in making major decisions, like when to exercise and sell shares or calculate your tax bill.
-When the lockup period ends, consider ways to begin to take profits (assuming you have gains, of course).
+And you’ll want to have a strategy in place when the lockup expires and you can sell your shares.

 SPAC performance has been choppy.
 Due to the unique structure with warrants, delay between SPAC IPO and merger agreement (de-SPACing), as well as the extended lockup period for insiders, a lot can happen.
-Especially if you own a lot of stock in the company relative to your other assets, you’re exposed without a plan to diversify.
+Especially if you own a lot of stock in the company relative to your other assets, you’re exposed without a plan to diversify away from company stock.

 When working with investors after a sudden windfall, we’ll review their entire financial situation and goals.
 Most of our new clients haven’t worked with a financial advisor before, so they lack an investment strategy and coordinated asset allocation.
-Our financial x-ray aims to help clients identify risks and take advantage of money-saving planning opportunities at every meeting.
+And many investors want to know how much they might need to retire after a major stock sale.
+We can help with that, too.

 Sign Up for Weekly Investing Insights